Skip to main content

 • All parking lots

-• Other outdoor and mountain areas excluding those listed below
+• Other outdoor and mountain areas, excluding those listed below

 Dogs/Pets Are Not Allowed:

-• On chairlifts
+• On chairlifts or in/around lift lines

 • On bike trails